CalNourish/ucbfpa-webapp/README.md

 To switch between projects, run ```firebase use <alias>```.

-These aliases will automatically connect with the appropriate firebase projects (i.e. database, auth, etc.)
+These aliases will automatically connect with the appropriate firebase projects (i.e. database, auth, etc.).
+In development, you should only use **TestCalNourish** with the alias of `default` or `test`.

 ## Deployment